 The SFA Cashmere Standard has moved away from the Five Freedoms and is now based on the Five Domains model of animal welfare.
 This is to ensure that our standard encourages positive experiences and emotional states for goats, as well as minimising suffering and discomfort as much as possible.

 Herders in Mongolia are nomadic, grazing their goats on communally-owned land and shifting between pastures throughout the year.
 They typically keep a mix of livestock species, including goats, sheep, yak, camel and horses.
 Livestock are crucial to this way of life, providing people with transportation, food and clothing.

-In contrast, the Inner Mongolia region of China has undergone a vast shift in the way livestock are raised.
-Since grazing land has been privatised and fenced, herders now raise their goats in ways much more familiar to the western-style of farming, with barns and fenced fields.
+In contrast, China has undergone a vast shift in the way livestock are raised.
+Grazing land has been privatised and herders are no longer nomadic, instead raising their goats in fenced fields and barns in a way that’s more similar to Western-style farming.

 The SFA believes that responsible cashmere production can be achieved in both systems.
 We recognise the different sustainability and welfare challenges they present, and the need for a globally-applicable but locally-relevant standard that can be adapted to each country’s context.

 In our experience, cashmere producers across the globe share a close bond with their animals that is built on mutual dependence and respect.